 - What is detected and/or measured

-- It's function (see Table 1.1)
+- Its function (see Table 1)

-- The specific information set out in Table 1.1 and 1.2.
+- The specific information set out in Tables 1 and 2

-Therefore, the 'intended purpose/use' directly drives the level of performance evaluation, performance studies and post-market performance follow-up activities.
+Therefore, the 'intended purpose / use' directly drives the level of performance evaluation, performance studies and post-market performance follow-up activities.

-Annex I, Chapter III, section 20.4.1c; Annex II 1.1.c; Annex XIII Part A and B
+Annex I, Chapter 3, section 20.4.1c; Annex II 1.1.c; Annex XIII Part A and B

-It is the manufacturer's solely responsibility to define a concept appropriate clinical evidence based on the 'intended purpose/use' and the environment where the product is used.
+It is the manufacturer's sole responsibility to define an appropriate clinical evidence concept based on the 'intended purpose / use' and the environment where the product is used.